The annotations attached to the node pool.

 A Kubernetes node pool name.
 Valid Kubernetes node pool name must be 63 characters or less and must be empty or begin and end with an alphanumeric character ([a-z0-9A-Z]) with dashes (-), underscores (_), dots (.), and alphanumerics between.

-The number of nodes that make up the node pool.
+The number of worker nodes of the node pool.

-The RAM size for the node.
-Must be set in multiples of 1024 MB, with minimum size is of 2048 MB.
+The RAM size for the nodes.
+Must be specified in multiples of 1024 MB, with a minimum size of 2048 MB.